Project Flat Top: Expedited repair

 During the height of the ship's service off Vietnam, crewmen worked three shifts to repair helicopter parts.
 Each shop was responsible for maintaining its repair parts listing, program, and production, and was expected to operate on a 24-hour schedule.

 Due to space constraints, the men's goal was to turn around as many unserviceable components as quickly as possible.
 They prioritized repairing the components that required the least amount of work and sent the components that required the greatest amount of work back to Corpus Christi.
 To maintain maximum aircraft readiness, they also responded to urgent requirements if a component was grounding an aircraft.

-Whenever possible, aircraft and helicopter components were repaired aboard the ship.
+Instead of flying entire helicopters onto the ship, it was preferable to extract aircraft and helicopter components or sub-components ashore and then bring them aboard.
+They were sometimes brought to the ship via helicopter, but they were typically delivered by an amtruc (wheeled 15-ton amphibious truck) or a “mike boat” (converted WWII landing craft).
+A barge was often tied alongside to allow the amtruc or boat to moor in a position that allowed the crane operator better visibility.

 The ship could repair minor damage to airframes, but if airframe was badly damaged, it was sent to Texas.
-When sent aboard a ship, the aircraft had be wrapped in "Spraylot" (shrink-wrapped) coverings to protect it against the elements.
+When sent aboard a ship, the aircraft had to be wrapped in "Spraylot" (shrink-wrapped) coverings to protect it against the elements.
 The Army experimented with doped fabric, then blown plastic, and finally peel-off plastic to protect the aircraft while in transit.
 Space had to be found aboard one of the Seatrain chartered freighters or one of the converted World War II escort carriers such as USNS Croatan.
 Then it took 18 days to ship the helicopter across the Pacific and through the Panama Canal to the ARADMAC in Corpus Christi.
 Once repairs were complete, the process had to be reversed.
 A repair that required a week of real-time labor could end up taking two months.

 On 1 April 1968, to lessen the time it took to return aircraft to service, the Army began to use Air Force C-133 and C-141 cargo aircraft of the Military Airlift Command to transport damaged helicopters, engines, and component parts to and from Vietnam.
 If Corpus Christi Bay did not have the necessary parts, they requested them from Texas.
 If the parts were deemed high priority, they were put aboard the C-133 or C-141 aircraft that were transporting repaired aircraft back to Vietnam.
 In 1968, ARADMAC inaugurated a Department of the Army approved Special Assignment Airlift Mission (SAAM) which involved the direct airlift of helicopter engines to South Vietnam.
 They were delivered to the Aviation Materiel Management Center (AMMC) depots.
 By the end of the year, 3,169 engines had been airlifted in 88 flights.
 In some circumstances they could pick up parts at Tan Son Nhut Air Base or Bien Hoa Air Base airport less than 48 hours after requesting them.